trothr/znetboot/CP_Commands.md

 In this example `1B0` is the address of a bootable disk and `clear` means to also reset memory before performing the load.

+`clear` is optional.
+The kernel will likely clear memory on its own.
+Many use `clear` when booting from a device as a matter of hygiene.

 On z/VM one can boot from a "named saved system" (NSS).
 This is akin to the direct kernel load function of other hypervisors.
 An example is: